Neuroinflammation in Lyme Disease

 Clinical Takeaway

-Brain fog, memory problems, and slowed thinking may reflect neuroinflammation and immune dysregulation rather than structural brain injury alone.
+Brain fog, memory problems, cognitive fatigue, and slowed thinking may reflect a combination of neuroinflammation, immune dysregulation, autonomic dysfunction, sleep disturbance, and other contributing factors rather than structural brain injury alone.

 Related Articles